mitchelloharawild/icons/README.md

 might just be merged into rOpenScilabs/icon, but for the mean time it will be developed here.
-We anticipate that there will only be any minor changes to the existing API, so hopefully this will be a seamless transition for users\!
+We anticipate that there will only be any minor changes to the existing API, so hopefully this will be a seamless transition for users!
 Notably, the `icon_name` functions have been removed in favour of `icon$name`, and the interface for styling and animating has been removed/changed.